goffstown-sports-app/Config-Files/README.md

 * Jenkins
 * Prometheus

-There are also install scripts for the following servies:
+There are also install scripts for the following services:

 * Kubenetes
 * Docker